Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13836: 13835 + banged ram’s horns
 - 1383C: Imhotep is close to Ptah, copied beard from newer (Sep’25) Ptah
 - 1383F: combo of old 3F (IDR how made) and new Sep’25 Ptah + longer beard
+- 13846: Kolya’s work, just the scarab is bolder
+- 13847: Lots of fixes to Kolya’s work
 - 13853: 52 + horns from ram
 - 13859: after 58
 - 13865: after 69